 of Education, TRIO Student Support Services grant.
 The program provides a variety

-of services to students who are academically or financially disadvantaged, or who
+of services to students who are first generation, economically disadvantaged, and

 What We Do

-THE APPLICATION PERIOD CLOSES AUGUST 30, 2013.
-In general, admittance to the program is on a first-come first-served basis.
+THE APPLICATION PERIOD is ongoing.
+In general, admittance to the program is on a first-come, first-served basis.
 Our

-about the application process.
-Applications can be printed from this site or picked
+information about the application process.
+Applications can be picked up at building A,

 Top of Page